 4. Don’t Forget Umbrella

-Vancouver reminded me of Nashville, USA.
-Once it started to rain, it lasted for days.
+Vancouver reminded me of Nashville.
+Once it starts raining, it lasts for days.
 Thus, an umbrella is not a luxury item, but a necessary travel accessory here.

 Your chances of missing Vancouver’s rains are higher from May though September.
-The weather’s mood sours a lot between October and February.
+Weather’s mood sours a lot between October and February.
 So embrace all shades of grey and explore these 9 places you can’t miss in Vancouver, sun or rain.

 5. Be Hiking Ready

 I rarely hike in a new city, reserving strenuous walks for national parks.
 In Vancouver, however, I had to switch things around a little bit.
 Some of the best places you can’t afford to miss in Vancouver include outdoor activities.
 So shove in your suitcase a pair of hiking shoes and leggings while packing for your first trip to Vancouver.
 You might end up spending more time outdoors than indoors.

 If you enjoyed this blog post, don’t forget to pin it for later and share it with your friends.